pineapplemachine/sorted-array-type-js/readme.md

 never invalidate a SortedArray's guarantee of correct ordering, no matter how they are used or what inputs they are given.
-This includes the `sort` and `reverse` methods, which cause later insertions to use the same new ordering.
+This includes the `sort` and `reverse` methods, which cause later operations to use the same new ordering.

 Methods like `indexOf` or `remove` which involve comparisons for finding an exact element in the array all use